DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 - **Cohorts from 2025 onwards** – values for ECTs and Mentors are separated

 Declarations are submitted by lead providers.
-Call off contract and mentor call off contract information is provided by contract managers.
+Call-off contract and mentor call-off contract information are provided by contract managers.
 Adjustments are also added by contract managers.

 ## Download statement declarations